SwarajMohite/SwarajMohite/README.md

 ##

+🌱 **Student | Aspiring Data Scientist | Cyber Security & AI/ML Enthusiast**

+---

+> “The sky’s not the limit; it’s just the beginning.” 🌌

+---

 - 👩‍💻 I'm interested in Software Development and Artificial Intelligence

-- 🌱 I’m currently pursuing Diploma in Computer Engineering from GP Pune
+-  I’m currently pursuing Diploma in Computer Engineering from GP Pune

 - 👀 I’m currently learning Backend 😊